TechGrounds-Cloud8/cloud8-Rolfsijtema/Week7examtraining/Examtraining.md

 **elastic web-scale**  (is in EC2)
 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.

-**automatically scale EC2**
+**auto scaling EC2**
-Auto Scaling automates the process of adding (scaling up) OR removing (scaling down) EC2 instances based on the traffic demand for your application.
+- Auto Scaling automates the process of adding (scaling up) OR removing (scaling down) EC2 instances based on the traffic demand for your application.
+- Amazon EC2 Auto Scaling is configured within the EC2 console and can launch instances within a VPC across multiple AZs.

 **Reserved Instance RI**
 Reserved Instances (RI) provide a significant discount (up to 72%) compared to On-Demand pricing and provide a capacity reservation when used in a specific Availability Zone